 Natural and cultural wealth abounds in Colombia, home of Gabriel García Márquez and Shakira, emeralds, coffee, and myriad species of birds and animals.
 Colombia has also been plagued by conflict for generations, leaving 10% of the population internally displaced, turned into refugees in their own country.
 Peace talks are underway between the government and the FARC guerrilla group, and implementation of controversial free trade agreements has just begun.
 In this compelling context, YAVs will gain a new perspective on what it means to be church through service with the Iglesia Presbiteriana de Colombia or IPC (Presbyterian Church of Colombia), founded in 1856.
 They will live and work alongside the church, learning from and contributing to its holistic witness.

-From the Amazon jungle to the Andes Mountains, Peru´s immense cultural and ecological diversity exemplify the wealth of God´s Creation.
-Sadly, the exploitation of such wealth has created the most significant gap on the continent between the rich and the poor while also increasing social conflicts and laying waste to the environment.
-In this context, YAVs are placed through the Red Uniendo Manos Peru - a network of 12 Peruvian organizations from across the country working together to address the root causes of such poverty and injustice, while promoting harmonious and sustainable development.
+From the Amazon jungle to the Andes Mountains, Peru’s immense cultural and ecological diversity exemplify the wealth of God´s Creation.
+Sadly, the exploitation of this wealth has laid waste to the environment, led to increased violence against women and further excluded already vulnerable and discriminated populations.
+In this context, YAVs are placed through the Red Uniendo Manos Peru (Joining Hands Network of Peru) – a network of eight Peruvian organizations and churches from across the country working together to address the root causes of poverty and injustice, while promoting harmonious and sustainable development.

 The program in the Philippines is about developing servant-leaders through faith in action.
 The 10-month placement will include immersions into different church and community settings that expose the Philippine reality as a mosaic for reflection and socio-cultural understanding.
 Each volunteer will be matched with specific and suitable work responsibility in one setting addressing relevant and compelling issues that requires transformative community action.